-DeSantis injects politics into $114B Florida budget proposal
+DeSantis injects politics into $115B Florida budget proposal

 TALLAHASSEE, Fla.
-(AP) — Florida will have enough money and reserves to withstand a national economic downturn while still being able to provide tax breaks, Gov. Ron DeSantis said while releasing his proposed budget Wednesday.
-The proposal also included permanently getting rid of a sales tax on gas stoves that have become a political rallying cry for Republicans.
+(AP) — Gov. Ron DeSantis promised tax relief Wednesday on children’s books, pet food and even the gas stoves that have become a rallying cry for Republicans while assuring that Florida has plenty of reserves to withstand any economy downturn.

-DeSantis’ overall spending proposal is nearly $115 billion, but is only a recommendation.
+DeSantis’ annual state budget proposal unveiled during a news conference in Tallahassee is nearly $115 billion, but is only a recommendation.
 The Legislature will approve a final budget during the annual session that begins next month.

 But DeSantis has proven he usually gets what he wants from the GOP-dominated Legislature, and he’s likely to see little resistance from House and Senate leaders as the governor builds a case for a possible 2024 presidential run.